GreatnessBarthNathan/javascript-algorithms/20_quick_sort.md

 We have a for loop --> n

 Then we recursively decrease the input by half with each iteration --> logn

+- It is very unlikely you will have to sort an already sorted array.
+So even though the worst case is quadratic, the average case is what matters with this algorithm